Diversity in Asset Management: Research and Practice

 - Every point of exchange in the flow of capital offers an opportunity to consider racial equity — including decision-makers in the investment ecosystem, such as asset managers and consultants.

-- Review the ABFE Pledge: Becoming a signatory to the investment manager diversity pledge by ABFE allows organizations to publicly demonstrate commitments to diversity and inclusive investment management practices.
+- To demonstrate practice, you can take the ABFE Pledge.
+Becoming a signatory to the investment manager diversity pledge by ABFE allows organizations to publicly share their commitment to diversity and inclusive investment management practices.

 - To maintain a commitment, you can build in policies and practices.
 Examples include a standing agenda in investment committee meetings or writing in goals regarding diversity in asset managers into Investment Policy Statements.

 - Evidence consistently indicates that funds led by people of color perform the same as their peers.
 Yet the point of view persists that firms are of higher risk.
 Thus, stakeholders must regularly address unconscious bias in parallel to conscious efforts to advance racial equity.